autorope/donkeycar/install/ansible/README.md

 ## Add a new User

 The file `donkeycar/install/ansible/group_vars/all/vault.yml` contains public ssh keys.
 Add your own public key to this file to deploy it during install with ansible.
 See `ansible-vault` command below.

-Warning : The script don't work if your ssh key is protected by a passphrase.

 ## Resources